 One of the most popular spots for scuba diving in Madeira is the Garajau Nature Reserve.
 Here you can see barracudas, mackerels, giant anemones and even make close contact, with friendly groupers.
 In Porto Santo, there are two ships sunk around 30 meters of depth, the “Madeirense” and the “Corveta General D ‘Eça Pereira”.
 These two artificial reefs will captivate you thanks to its excellent visibility and rich biodiversity.

-There are several certified diving companies in Madeira, and some hotels have their centers where you can practice this activity.
+There are several certified diving companies in Madeira, and some hotels have their centres where you can practice this activity.

 One of the main attractions of Madeira is the natural salt water pools, located in Porto Moniz and Seixal and surrounded by breathtaking landscapes.